All Episodes

 And I could give you personal examples.

-Uh let me just give you one that I've talked about.
+Let me just give you one that I've talked about.

-Here in South Florida, we have this law that eight months out of the year we cannot have lights on in the backyard because the state has concluded that lights on in the backyard might cause sea turtles who are hatching from their eggs to come Ashore rather than go to the ocean as they should.
+Here in South Florida, we have this law that eight months out of the year, we cannot have lights on in the backyard because the state has concluded that lights on in the backyard might cause sea turtles who are hatching from their eggs to come ashore rather than go to the ocean as they should.

-Now, I, as a person born believing I should be able to turn on my lights whenever the hell I want to, naturally oppose this, am suspicious of it, and question the so-called science behind it based on my actual experience of being homeowner on the beach and watching this.
+Now, I, as a person born believing I should be able to turn on my lights whenever the hell I want to, naturally oppose this, am suspicious of it, and question the so-called science behind it based on my actual experience of being a homeowner on the beach and watching this.

-And whenever to certain whenever I voice my disapproval, disagreement uh with this, and whenever I've toyed with the idea of civil disobedience on this one, like keeping a light on, just say the hell with you.
+And whenever, to certain, whenever I voice my disapproval, disagreement with this, and whenever I've toyed with the idea of civil disobedience on this one, like keeping a light on, just say to hell with you, some people get scared to death and run away and don't want to be anywhere near me if I'm actually going to do this because they don't want to run afoul of the authorities.

-And they do thus do not see this eight-month ban on outdoor lights on the beach as an encroachment on their freedom.
+And they thus do not see this eight-month ban on outdoor lights on the beach as an encroachment on their freedom.

-They they it's just the government says you can't do it, and that's it.
+It's just the government says you can't do it, and that's it.

 And I'm sure that's never good enough for me.